Real Guatemala to Costa Rica

 Highlights

-• Island life doesn’t get much better than Ometepe in Nicaragua – volcanoes, wildlife-rich rainforest, stunning beaches, ancient rock carvings, and a massive lake are all on your plate.
+• Experience island life on Ometepe in Nicaragua, with volcanoes, wildlife-rich rainforests, stunning beaches, ancient rock carvings, and a massive lake.

 Itinerary